Renmore: Amenities

-Lough Atalia lies between Renmore and the city, which can be crossed using the public path beside the railway line (widely known as 'the line').
+Lough Atalia lies between Renmore and the city, which can be crossed using the public path beside the railway line (colloquially known as 'The Line').
 St Oliver Plunkett Church is located beside the local national (primary) school.
 The primary school in Renmore is known as Scoil Chaitriona, and there is also an all-Irish gaelscoil named Gaelscoil Dara.
-Galway-Mayo Institute of Technology is one of the larger employers in the area.
+The Galway campus of Atlantic Technological University is one of the larger employers in the area.

 Renmore is also home to Dún Uí Mhaoilíosa (meaning "Mellow's Fort" and named for Liam Mellows), a base of the Irish Army's Southern Brigade.
-The barracks, also officially and commonly known as "Renmore Barracks" in English, was the base to the Connaught Rangers under British rule.
-The barracks are now the base of the 1st Infantry Battalion and located at the end of Renmore Road.
+The barracks, also officially and commonly known as "Renmore Barracks" in English, was the base of the Connaught Rangers under British rule.
+The barracks are now the base of the 1st Infantry Battalion and are located at the end of Renmore Road.
 The Department of Defence also has offices in the area.

 A private hospital, the Bon Secours Hospital, Galway which is operated by the Bon Secours Health System, is located in Renmore.